Boyadjie/angular-training/Workbook/04_components_advanced.md

 In this lab, you'll start creating Angular components to break down the giant `App` component's template into smaller parts

-### Creating the "Menu" component

-- Create a menu component with the shell command `ng generate component menu` and move the corresponding code into it

-- Once done, add the component `<app-menu />` to `src/app/app.html`

 <div class="pb"></div>

 ### Creating the "product" component